altunenes/sorceress/docs/explanations of illusions.md

 ![ColouredRay.png](./assets/ColouredRay.png)

-“Coloured ray illusion ” by Akiyoshi Kitaoka (Kitaoka, 2001).
-There were similar kinds of illusions that have been described by other scientists like Prandtl,(1927).
-Illusory yellow circles appear to run obliquely over the homogeneously white background.
-I added to function to change the background in the BGR array.
-Try it with other background colors with `bgcolor` parameter.
+The "Coloured ray illusion" by Akiyoshi Kitaoka (Kitaoka, 2001) is an optical illusion in which illusory yellow rays appear to run obliquely over a homogeneously white background.
+Similar illusions have been described by other scientists such as Prandtl (1927).
+The illusion is thought to be caused by the brain's use of depth and perspective information to perceive the world around us.
+The function allows for customization of the background color through the use of the `bgcolor` parameter.

 ## 12-cafewall